siraben/website/_posts/2022-03-20-tree-sitter-linter.md

 ]
 ```

-And of course, you can process these objects however you like.
+Now you can process these objects however you like.
 Note
 that tree-sitter uses zero-based indexing for the rows and columns,
 and you might want to offset it by one so users can locate it in their
 text editor.